hbkpancakes/upnext/README.md

 1. Create a folder and place the script inside of it (name is your choice)

-2. Create a folder called "configs"
+2. Create a folder called "configs" inside the folder where the script is saved

-3. Create a folder called "browsers", and inside of that folder, create a folder called "firefox" and a folder called "chrome"
+3. Create a folder called "browsers" in that same folder, and inside of that folder, create a folder called "firefox" and a folder called "chrome"

+4. Decide which browser you would like the script to run in (note: the browser must be already downloaded and installed on your machine for this to work) and download the correct driver for it.
+This is an important file that allows your browser to run tasks on your behalf.
+Download this straight from the source so you can be certain it is up to date.

+   geckodriver (Firefox): https://github.com/mozilla/geckodriver/releases

+   chromedriver (Chrome): https://chromedriver.chromium.org/downloads

+   Whichever driver you download, place it in the corresponding browser folder that you created in the previous step

 4. Execute the script.
-Here you can either enter "1" and run right away, or go through each option and set up each separately.
+Here you can either enter "1" and run it right away, or go through each option and set up each separately.
 If you use option "1", you will be walked through the setup.

 5. When you set up the browser settings, you will get asked to specify your driver file.
-This is an important file that allows your browser to run tasks on your behalf.
-Download this straight from the source so you can be certain it is up to date *links below).
-   Next, create a folder called "browser", inside that folder create a folder named either "firefox" or "chrome" (depending on which driver), and place it inside.

-   geckodriver (Firefox): https://github.com/mozilla/geckodriver/releases

-   chromedriver (Chrome): https://chromedriver.chromium.org/downloads
+The easiest way to get the path for this is to navigate to the folder the driver file is in and copy the file path location.
+Paste it, and then add the name of the .exe file at the end.

+   For example if the pasted file path looks like this:
+      c:\file\path\to\driver\
+   The result should look like this:
+      c:\file\path\to\driver\chromedriver.exe

    NOTE: Please ensure you are using the correct driver for the browser you specify.
 If you choose Firefox, make sure the file you are using is titled